 Recoveries of enforcement costs are recorded as offsets to total expenses on the date a settlement is approved or an order is issued by the OSC, unless management determines that collecting the settlement amount is significantly doubtful, in which case, recovery is recognized when payment is received.

-Recoveries of investor education costs
+Recoveries of investor education and knowledge enhancement costs

-Recoveries of investor education costs are recorded as offsets to total expenses on a quarterly basis based on eligible expenses recorded in the quarter.
+Recoveries of investor education and knowledge enhancement costs are recorded as offsets to total expenses on a quarterly basis based on eligible expenses recorded in the quarter.

 (i) Provisions